-San Diego Symphony Orchestra violinist Kathryn ("Kate") Hatmaker enjoys a varied career as performer, educator and entrepreneur.
+San Diego Symphony Orchestra violinist Kathryn (“Kate”) Hatmaker enjoys a varied career as performer, educator and entrepreneur.
 She is the cofounder and Executive Director of Art of Élan (www.artofelan.org), a San Diego chamber music organization committed to bringing classical music to diverse audiences, and has been a violinist with the Symphony since 2006.
-Ms. Hatmaker has played with a wide variety of American orchestras, including the Pittsburgh Symphony Orchestra and the New World Symphony, and she has also performed at the Breckenridge Music Festival, the Vail International Dance Festival, La Jolla Music Society’s SummerFest and the Strings Music Festival.
-In addition to teaching privately and at the Coronado School of the Arts, Ms. Hatmaker is a frequent chamber music recitalist and guest clinician, and she’s been a featured soloist with numerous orchestras in North America.
+Ms. Hatmaker has played with a wide variety of American orchestras, including the Pittsburgh Symphony Orchestra and the New World Symphony, and she has also performed at the Breckenridge Music Festival, the Vail International Dance Festival and La Jolla Music Society’s SummerFest.
+In addition to teaching privately, she has served on the faculty at both the University of California-San Diego and at the Coronado School of the Arts.
+Ms. Hatmaker is also a frequent chamber music recitalist and guest clinician, and has been a featured soloist with numerous orchestras in North America.
 A passionate advocate for innovation in the arts, she has been invited to speak at Carnegie Mellon University, San Diego State University and Point Loma Nazarene University, among others.
 She completed her Master of Music degree at Carnegie Mellon University and her undergraduate training at both the University of Iowa and the Sorbonne University in Paris, France, graduating Phi Beta Kappa with high honors and degrees in both Political Science and French.

 GETTING TO KNOW KATE HATMAKER…

 Q: What are some of your favorite composers/musical periods?